squidfunk/mkdocs-material/docs/upgrade.md

 ### What's new?

 - Reactive architecture – try `#!js app.dialog$.next("Hi!")` in the console
-- [Instant loading][4] – make Material behave like a Single Page Application
+- [Instant loading] – make Material behave like a Single Page Application
-- Improved CSS customization with [CSS variables][5] – set your brand's colors
+- Improved CSS customization with [CSS variables] – set your brand's colors
 - Improved CSS resilience, e.g. proper sidebar locking for customized headers
-- Improved [icon integration][6] and configuration – now including over 5k icons
+- Improved [icon integration] and configuration – now including over 5k icons
 - Added possibility to use any icon for logo, repository and social links
 - Search UI does not freeze anymore (moved to web worker)
 - Search index built only once when using instant loading
 - Improved extensible keyboard handling
-- Support for [prebuilt search indexes][7]
+- Support for [prebuilt search indexes]
 - Support for displaying stars and forks for GitLab repositories
 - Support for scroll snapping of sidebars and search results
 - Reduced HTML and CSS footprint due to deprecation of Internet Explorer support
 - Slight facelifting of some UI elements (Admonitions, tables, ...)

-  [5]: setup/changing-the-colors.md#custom-colors
+  [CSS variables]: setup/changing-the-colors.md#custom-colors
-  [6]: setup/changing-the-logo-and-icons.md#icons
+  [icon integration]: setup/changing-the-logo-and-icons.md#icons
-  [7]: setup/setting-up-site-search.md#built-in-search
+  [prebuilt search indexes]: setup/setting-up-site-search.md#built-in-search

 ### Changes to `mkdocs.yml`